For consumers For business

 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Calvin Klein is an iconic American brand.
-Sadly, it’s not doing enough for people, the planet, and animals, and has received an overall score of “It’s a Start”.
+Sadly, it still isn’t doing enough for people, the planet, and animals, and has received an overall score of “Not Good Enough”, falling from our middling “It’s a Start” to our second-lowest rating.
 Keep reading to learn more about the details of Calvin Klein’s rating.
-This article is based on the Calvin Klein rating published in September 2022.

-CK’s ethics aren’t as crisp and clean as its boxer briefs
+Calvin Klein’s ethics aren’t as crisp and clean as its boxer briefs

-Calvin Klein is an iconic “all-American” brand known for its minimalist designs and men’s underwear revolution.
-With a long history as a sought after fashion brand, we had to know: how does Calvin Klein impact people, the planet, and animals?
+So we had to know: how does Calvin Klein—one of the most recognisable brands in the United States, if not the world—impact people, the planet, and animals?
 If we care about the planet and all its inhabitants, should we shop Calvin Klein or look for alternatives?
 Let’s find out once and for all: how ethical is Calvin Klein?

 Environmental impact

-And the bad: while a climate target is great, there is sadly no evidence the brand is on track to meet said target, nor does it appear to mimimise any textile waste when manufacturing its products.
+And the not-so-good news?
+While a climate target is great, there is sadly no evidence the brand is on track to meet said target, nor does it appear to minimise any textile waste when manufacturing its products or to take actions to protect biodiversity in its supply chain.

 Labour conditions